YizhePKU/YizhePKU.github.io-bak/_posts/2020-12-27-minimal-conda.md

 # A minimal guide to Conda

-I used to be a happy user of `pip` and `virtualenv`, until I came across [a library][1] that is only distributed via Conda and not pip.
-This post serves as a minimal guide to use libraries like that.
+**Hint:** If you forget commands often(like me), go install [tldr](https://github.com/tldr-pages/tldr).
+Try it, it's awesome.

+## When to use Conda/Virtualenv

+Both Conda and Virtualenv create seperate Python environments.
+Virtualenv is lightweight and easier to get started with.
+On the other hand, Conda has more features.
+For example, Conda lets you use different Python versions in different environments.
+Conda also employs an SAT solver for dependency solving.

 ## Install Conda

-You want [MiniConda][2], not the full Anaconda.
-It takes less space, and you can always install packages as needed.
-Also, Anaconda installs default packages in every environment you create, which might cause conflicts later.

-Download the install script, `chmod` to make it executable, and run it.
-The install script will offer to setup your shell; accept that.
-Note it's not just about setting up $PATH: Conda needs to integrate itself into the shell, so that it can modify environment as it wish.
+When choosing an installer, prefer the smaller [MiniConda][1] over Anaconda.
+MiniConda comes with no default packages, so you can start with a clean slate.

+Download and run the install script.
+Restart your shell after installation completes.

-After installation, restart your shell.
-By default, Conda will activate a `base` environment in every shell you create.
+By default, Conda will activate `base` environment in every shell you create.
 If you don't like it, run `conda config --set auto_activate_base false`.

 ## Using Conda

-Conda's command line interface is somewhat unintuitive and inconsistent, so brace yourself when reading the documentation.
-Here're the most useful commands to get you started:
+Conda's command line interface is somewhat unintuitive and inconsistent.
+Here're the most useful commands to get you started(use `tldr` in case you forget some of them):

 * `conda env list` to list all environemnts.
 * `conda create --name my_env` to create an empty environment.